Hyperlane Protocol Economics

 These additional rewards come from the same fixed quarterly Expansion Reward pool.
 As a result, users with longer streaks receive a proportionally larger share, which reduces the amount available to those without a streak.

-A user's weight is determined by the streak tier.
+A user's weight is determined by the streak level.

 ---|---|---|